moggieuk/Happy-Hare/doc/calibration.md

     Recommended calibration reference is 680.2mm.
 Clog detection length: 16.8mm Bowden calibration and clog detection length have been saved
 ```

+If you don't have an encoder or have problems with collision detection at the extruder you can run manually.
+To do this, select gate 0, push filament through manually all the way to the extruder gears.
+This run with the `MANUAL=1` option:

+  > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650 MANUAL=1

+This will reverse homes to the gate and use Klipper's measurement of stepper movement.
+This is the method for MMU designs like Tradrack that don't have encoder but do have `mmu_gate` sensor.

 > [!NOTE]
 > (i) This calibration assumes that the selector has been calibrated first.<br>